On This Page

-Edible Mushrooms That Grow On Trees
+- Edible Mushrooms That Grow on Dead Trees

 Edible mushrooms that grow on trees are something every mushroom forager should learn to recognize.
 Some are also poisonous.
 For many Americans, hunting and eating wild mushrooms appears to be a dangerous endeavor.
 For the rest of us, it is difficult, irritating, and time-consuming, but the benefits are numerous, and the dangers may be minimized to practically nil by following a few basic guidelines.
 Only eat mushrooms that you can absolutely identify (as edible, of course).
 There is no way to differentiate a dangerous species from an edible one until you learn to recognize them.